Fairview Independent Schools (Kentucky): Personnel

 The current principal of Fairview High School is Charles Clark.
 Whitney Ward and Mo Mullins are assistant principals of the high/middle school.
 Leslie Workman is Fairview Elementary School's principal.

 The Fairview school district superintendent is Jackie Risden-Smith.
 Jackie Risden-Smith is also the Communications/Public Information Officer.
 Tonia Lucas is the school counselor, course code contact career & technical education, and dual credit contact.

 The primary points of contact are Benjamin Coleman, Crystal Claar, Jason Morrison, Leigh Ann Jobe, Bryan Adkins, and Kristen Sorrel.

 District

 In the Fairview Independent school district, the total population is approximately 3,820 people.
 There are a total of 1,503 households in the district.
 35.4% of structures were built before 1970, 44.3% were built between 1970 and 1999, and 10.3% were built in 2000 and after.
 88.2% of residents have broadband internet.
-62.3% of housing are houses and 36.7 percent are apartments.
+62.3% of housing units are houses and 36.7% are apartments.